pombreda/lepl/doc-src/download.rst

 Python 3.0
 ----------

-As far as I can tell, setuptools (easyinstall) does not support Python 3.0 yet, so please use the source distribution below.
+As far as I can tell, setuptools (easy_install) does not support Python 3.0 yet, so please use the source distribution below.